cyberlaboratories/cyberhubs/README.md

 	- server URL and add `/hub/oauth_callback`
 * configure environment variables in `scripts/jupyterhub-config-script.sh`:
     * Specify the github admin user names
-    * Possibly specify allowed users (white listing, can not changed after multiuser is up, not flexible, *todo:* to be updated in next version)
+    * Possibly specify allowed users (white listing, can not changed after multiuser is up) *todo:* there are some reports of white listing not always working as advertised, needs to be looked into
     * Enter the call-back URL, the client_id and secret into.
     * Add the name of the singleuser docker container name
 * `source /scripts/jupyterhub-config-script.sh`